Anaphylaxis & Allergies

 parents are important in ensuring that certain foods or items are kept away from the student while at school.

-Although it is impossible to protect children from an anaphylactic reaction, especially as the allergens are so varied, we can reduce the likelihood of a reaction by putting in place processes and procedures at school level.
+Although it is impossible to protect children from an anaphylactic reaction, especially as the allergens are so varied, we can reduce the likelihood of a reaction by putting in place processes and procedures at a school level.

 It is a school policy that all children only consume the food that has been packed from home and no sharing of food is allowed.
 Please ensure you talk to your children about this matter.